 Interactions with medications

-I am interested in taking an Arjuna supplyment.
-I have existing heart condition, such as Atherosclerosis, artery blockages.
-I am a 54 yrs old male.
-I am under doctor's suppervision and been taking Crestor (20 mg), Zetia (10 mg), Cozar (50 mg), and Metoprolol (25 mg).
+I am interested in taking an Arjuna supplement.
+I have existing heart condition, such as atherosclerosis, artery blockages.
+I am a 54 year old male.
+I am under doctor’s supervision and been taking Crestor 20 mg, Zetia 10 mg, Cozaar 50 mg and metoprolol 25 mg.
 Is there any side effects by taking the plant medicine with the above combinations.
-Your suggestion on taking other natural supplyments specially for disolving plaque will be greatly appreciated.
+Your suggestion on taking other natural supplements specially for dissolving plaque will be greatly appreciated.